Amazon Listing Optimization in 2022: The Definitive Guide

 Absolutely no symbols should be used in your product title, no matter what you see other sellers doing with their listings.

-Your bullet points are where you’ll want to succinctly call out the most important benefits of owning your product.
+Your bullet points are where you’ll want to briefly call out the most important benefits of owning your product.

 Notice that I didn’t say to list the manufacturer specs of your product.

 If your bullets only tell me the wattage of your wireless speaker, I’m not going to connect that to the benefit because I have limited technical knowledge when it comes to speakers.
-What I want to know is if the speaker is going to be powerful enough for me to hear it if I walk out of the room.
+What I want to know is if the speaker will be powerful enough for me to hear it if I walk out of the room.